WeblateOrg/weblate/docs/admin/install.rst

    If you don't want to make the Weblate user a superuser in PostgreSQL, you can omit that and perform some of the migration steps manually.
-   This is an example of a PostgreSQL superuser in the scheme Weblate uses:
+   This is an example of a PostgreSQL superuser in the `schema <https://www.postgresql.org/docs/9.1/ddl-schemas.html>`_ Weblate uses:

    .. code-block:: postgres